 The nonvolatile Sector Protection Register specifies which sectors are to be protected or unprotected with either the software or hardware controlled protection methods.
-The Sector Protection Register contains sixteen bytes of data, of which byte locations zero through fifteen contain values that specify whether Sectors 0 through 15 will be protected or unprotected.
+The Sector Protection Register contains 16 bytes of data, of which byte locations 0 through 15 contain values that specify whether Sectors 0 through 15 will be protected or unprotected.
 The Sector Protection Register is user modifiable and must be erased before it can be reprogrammed.
-Table 7-4 illustrates the format of the Sector Protection Register.